Mike Gesicki Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Gesicki is averaging 42.1 receiving yards per game in seven career matchups against the Bills, 3.4 fewer than his receiving yards prop bet over/under for Sunday's game (45.5).
+- In his seven matchups against the Bills, Gesicki's 42.1 receiving yards average is 3.4 less than his over/under for Sunday's game (45.5).

-- Gesicki has caught a touchdown pass versus the Bills once, but did not have multiple TDs in that game.
+- In seven matchups, Gesicki has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Bills.

-- The Bills are conceding 192.8 passing yards per game this season, the NFL's best pass defense.
+- This week Gesicki will face the NFL's best pass defense (192.8 yards allowed per game).

-- With five passing TDs conceded this year, the Bills defense is ranked first in the NFL.
+- With five passing TDs allowed this year, the Bills defense is ranked first in the NFL.

 Recent Performances

-- In last week's matchup with the Falcons, Gesicki caught seven passes for 85 yards and scored one touchdown while being targeted eight times.
+- In last week's outing against the Falcons, Gesicki was targeted eight times, picking up 85 yards on seven receptions while scoring one touchdown.

-- Gesicki hauled in 243 yards (on 19 catches) with one touchdown in his last three games.
-He was targeted 24 times, and averaged 81.0 yards per game.
+- In his last three games, Gesicki has racked up 243 yards on 19 catches with one touchdown, averaging 81.0 yards per game on 24 targets.

 Gesicki's Miami Teammates